-Apps like EveryDollar, Goodbudget and Mint can help you keep track of your expenses without the hassle of encoding on an Excel file, the old-fashioned way.
+Apps like EveryDollar, Goodbudget, and Mint can help you keep track of your expenses without the hassle of encoding on an Excel file, the old-fashioned way.

 Estimating to the nearest dollar usually does the job of keeping your finances in check.

 “Never spend your money before you have it.” – Thomas Jefferson

-Research states that we pay out a fifth MORE when using a credit card because it makes purchasing feel less “painful”.
+Research states that we pay out the fifth MORE when using a credit card because it makes purchasing feel less “painful”.

-Handing over a hundred dollar bill to the cashier makes you feel a lot more hesitant about your purchase than swiping your credit card somehow, doesn’t it?
+Handing a hundred-dollar bill to the cashier makes you feel a lot more hesitant about your purchase than swiping your credit card somehow, doesn’t it?